 If the Wizard fails to retrieve the data source schema, it prompts to execute the query.

-The newly created SQL Data Source is listed under the Report Explorer‘s Components node.
+The newly created SQL Data Source is listed under the Report Explorer‘s Data Sources node.
 The data source hierarchy is shown in the Field List.
 In both panels, you can right-click the data source to access its settings.